Birth Injury Causes

 Delayed Birth

 Delayed birth is one of the most common causes of birth injuries.
 When labor lasts for over 18 hours, it is considered a delayed birth.
-During a delayed birth, pressure increases on the infant’s brain.
-The compression can lead to fetal distress and elevated blood pressure.
-High blood pressure during the birthing process can cause a stroke or other cardiovascular issues.
+During a delayed birth, pressure increases on the infant’s head.
+This pressure can lead to issues developing within the brain.

 Oxygen Deprivation

-Oxygen deprivation is a serious problem that can cause a wide range of injuries to newborn infants.
-Oxygen deprivation may be caused by a prolapsed umbilical cord or by lungs that have not fully developed, such as those in an infant born prematurely.
-Most brain related birth injuries are due to oxygen deprivation during birth.
+Oxygen deprivation can also occur when lungs have not fully developed, such as those in an infant born prematurely.
+Most brain-related birth injuries are due to oxygen deprivation during birth.
 The most severe brain injuries can last for a lifetime.

 Medical Malpractice

 A doctor’s excessive use of force or medical negligence during delivery can lead to a birth injury.
 Medical professionals are trained to understand the birthing process and which challenges to be aware of.
-However, inexperienced staff or impatient doctors can misread data or even cause blunt force trauma.
+However, inexperienced staff or impatient doctors can misread data or even cause blunt-force trauma.

 For instance, delivery methods such as forceps and vacuum extraction can damage the child’s brain during delivery.
 Negligent staff may not properly monitor an expectant mother, missing issues such as low oxygen flow to the fetal brain.